 Weather in Madrid during November

-Although November is the beginning of the cold season, you can still enjoy sunny days and there is not much rain.
+Although in the month of November the cold starts, you can still enjoy sunny days, plus it does not rain much.
 Temperatures are around 13° / 6°C.

 I recommend you to wrap up warm enough to go for walks around the city and enjoy outdoor events.
 Without a doubt this is a month with an ideal temperature to explore Madrid and enjoy the magic of autumn.